 Roslyn Malay - Co-Chair

-is a Kija woman from the Kimberley region of Western Australia.
-She grew up in Halls Creek and is well known and respected across the region and lives in Broome W.A.
+Roslyn is a Yurriyangem Taam Kija woman from the Kimberley region of Western Australia.
+She grew up in Halls Creek and is well known and respected across the region and lives in Broome, Western Australia.
 She has a passion for working in the area of Aboriginal ageing, particularly in the remote community setting.
-Roslyn is currently working as a Project Officer with the University of Western Australia, WA Centre for Health and Ageing testing an empowerment intervention addressing the needs of unpaid family carers.
-Roslyn is committed to facilitating knowledge exchange of Aboriginal culture to non-Aboriginal people and has helped increase the awareness of dementia and cognitive impairment in remote communities in the Kimberley.
+Roslyn is a researcher working as a Project Officer with the University of Western Australia, WA Centre for Health and Ageing.
+She is currently testing an empowerment intervention addressing the needs of unpaid family carers.
+Roslyn is committed to facilitating knowledge exchange of Aboriginal culture to non-Aboriginal people and has helped increase the awareness of dementia and cognitive impairment in remote communities in the Kimberley..

 Graham Aitken - Co-Chair